progenetix/ICDOntologies/README.md

 This repository contains mappings that have been manually curated and aims to be an open source for use and contibutions.

-Currently, the mappings can also be accesible through the Progenetix API as seen in the examples:
+Currently the mappings can also be accesible through the Progenetix API, as seen in the examples:

 - https://progenetix.org/api/progenetix/icdmaps/icdmaps/icdom-85003,icdot-C50/ncitcodes/ <br/>
   Retrieving the matching ncit code(s) from an input of comma-separated icdom and icdot values, as key (code) : value (label) objects